 On the day which most of the U.S. remembers Martin Luther King, Jr., it seems appropriate to think of civil rights.
-I cannot help thinking that King would have been disappointed to see some in the African American community making a little bit of progress only to turn around and embrace anti-gay bigotry.
-I have no idea what King would have had to say on the subject of the anti-atheist bigotry or what he would think about the discrimination we continue to face.
+I cannot help thinking that Dr. King would have been disappointed to see some in the African American community making a little bit of progress only to turn around and embrace anti-LGBT bigotry.
+I have no idea what King would have had to say on the subject of the anti-atheist bigotry or what he would think about the discrimination we continue to face for not going along with the popular religious delusion of our time.
 What I do know is that this day should be an occasion for reflecting on bigotry in all its forms.

-On the day we remember Dr. King, we would do well to remember that atheism is very much a civil rights issue in the U.S. Like the African American community, we have made some progress but have a vast distance yet to travel toward equality.
+On the day we remember Dr. King, we would do well to remember that atheism is very much a civil rights issue in the U.S. Like African Americans and other persons of color in the U.S., we have made some progress but have a vast distance yet to travel toward equality.

 Subscribe to Atheist Revolution